hoangvvo/benzene/docs/ws/README.md

 ### wsHandler(GQL, options)

-Create a handler for incoming WebSocket connection (from `wss.on('connection')`) and execute GraphQL based on [GraphQL over WebSocket Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).
+Create a handler for incoming WebSocket connection (from `wss.on('connection')`) and execute GraphQL based on the [modified GraphQL over WebSocket Protocol](https://github.com/hoangvvo/benzene/blob/main/packages/ws/PROTOCOL.md).

-`GQL` in a [Benzene GraphQL instance](/core/) instance.
+`GQL` is a [Benzene GraphQL instance](/core/) instance.

 ?> It is recommended to read about `GraphQL` instance in the [Core Section](core/) first.